A Normality Conjecture on Rational Base Number Systems: Numerical evidence supporting Conjecture

 .

-Again, we computed the first one million letters of these 80 minimal words.
+Again, we computed the first one million letters of these 120 minimal words.

-\item In the third and final family, we again focus on the four bases $b/q = 3/2$, $7/2$, $8/3$, and $8/5$, but study minimal words generated from a much larger number of different seed words.
-More precisely, we randomly selected 4,000 seed words whose valuations lie in $\{0,\dots,2^{50}\}$.
-As a compromise, we computed the first 100,000 letters (instead of one million) of the corresponding minimal words. \end{enumerate}
+\item In the third and final family, we focus on the four bases $p/q = 7/2$, $5/3$, $11/3$ and $6/5$, but study minimal words generated from a much larger number of different seed words.
+More precisely, we randomly selected 40,000 seed words whose valuations lie in $\{1,\dots,2^{50}\}$.
+As a compromise, we computed the first 100,000 letters (instead of one million) of the corresponding minimal words.
+The list of the 40,000 random seeds is provided in the git repository \cite{Git26}. \end{enumerate} In total, we ran our two experiments on the first one million letters of $139$ minimal words, and on the first 100,000 letters of an additional 40,000 minimal words.

-In total, we ran our two experiments on the first one million letters of $99$ minimal words, and on the first 100,000 letters of 4,000 additional minimal words.
+Finally, note that the bases $p/q$ studied in the second and third families of experiments have been chosen to include parameters $(p,q)$ such that $q(q-1)<p<q^2$, corresponding to a case not explored in \cite{DM09}, and $p>q^2$, for which the $Z_{p/q}$-numbers conjecture does not hold (see Section \ref{sssect:implies_mahler}).